LEARN

 used to generate charts and graphs that tell the PCF story.

-We have spent more than 2 years revamping our PCF models and have identified substantial data gaps up and down the value chain for compostable products and materials.
+We have spent more than two years revamping our PCF models and have identified substantial data gaps up and down the value chain for compostable products and materials.

 As a result, some of the data generated by the tool we use to present PCF data are at odds with things we know to be true about our products and the materials they are made from.
 Check out some specific examples of data gap below.